 Another technical difference between AIFF and WAV is how they store data in terms of "endianness."
 Endianness refers to the order in which bytes are arranged within a binary representation of a number and stored in a computer’s memory.

-AIFF: Big-Endian Format
+AIFF: Big-Endian format

 AIFF files typically use big-endian format, which means that the most significant byte is stored first.
 This is the same format used by the Motorola 68000 family of microprocessors, which powered the early Apple Macintosh computers.
 The use of big-endian format in AIFF files aligns with the architecture of these early Macs and is one of the reasons AIFF remains closely associated with Apple products.

-WAV: Little-Endian Format
+WAV: Little-Endian format

 In contrast, WAV files use little-endian format, where the least significant byte is stored first.
 This format is consistent with the x86 architecture used in IBM PCs and their successors, which explains why WAV became the standard audio format for Windows.
 The difference in endianness is mostly a technical detail that doesn’t affect the average user, but it’s an important consideration for developers and engineers working with audio files at a low level.